 “Per prided himself on being Norwegian, who tend to look at things in dark ways, but he was anything but dark.
 He was extremely optimistic and positive.
 Always,” Parkinson said.

 Enge is survived by his wife, Elaine, of Mountain View, and a son, Nick, of Austin.
-A celebration of life is being planned.
-In lieu of flowers, donations in Enge’s memory can be made to the National Academy of Engineering in Washington, D.C.
+In lieu of flowers, donations in Enge’s memory can be made to a new graduate student scholarship fund under the Stanford department of Aeronautics and Astronautics.
+Donations can be made here.